-VALASAHA Group is currently covering six sourcing-trading units, led by local professionals in the wood sector who focus on selected wood species and products.
+VALASAHA Group is currently covering five sourcing-trading units, led by local professionals in the wood sector who focus on selected wood species and products.
 Each subsidiary handles its own warehouse and constantly keeps building its partner network.

 Defined by craftmanship